Posts

 Image

 Saša Milivojev - WHEN THE FIREFLY IS GONE WHEN THE FIREFLY IS GONE is a luminous journey into the hidden chambers of the soul, a work of mystic cosmic poetry that transcends borders, languages, and traditions.
 Published in English, Serbian, and Arabic, this collection speaks to the universal longing for meaning, the fragile beauty of existence, and the eternal dialogue between light and darkness.
 Each poem is a spark, a firefly flickering against the vast night of the cosmos, reminding us of the fleeting yet eternal nature of human experience.
-Saša Milivojev is a famous writer, poet, journalist, columnist, and political analyst.
-One of the most widely read columnists in Serbia, he is the author of five books and numerous columns published in leading daily newspapers.
-He is also the author of the acclaimed novel The Boy from the Yellow House and of influential political speeches.
-His work has been translated into around twenty languages across the world, reaching reader...
+Saša Milivojev (Sasha Milivoyev) is a famous writer, poet, journalist, columnist, and political analyst.
+One of the most read columnists in Serbia, he is the author of seven books and numerous columns published in various daily newspapers.
+He is the author of the novels “The Boy from the Yellow House”, “Echo of a Nuclear Bomb”, “Love and Death in Dubai”, and the collection of columns “Journalist of Resistance”, as well as political speeches.
+His...

 DALIBORKA STOJŠIĆ: "SAŠA MILIVOJEV - THE SON OF THE SOUL"